ipfs-shipyard/pinning-service-compliance/api.estuary.tech.md

   🟢 Response is ok (success)

-  ❌ Response code is 202: The Pin was deleted successfully (failure)
+  🟢 Response code is 202: The Pin was deleted successfully (success)

 ### Errors during run